BlogRight arrowDeveloper Productivity

 Environments

-If projects represent your applications as a whole, environments represent the release stages of that application.
 Think about the series of stages that your software releases typically go through: development, QA, testing, staging, production, etc. LaunchDarkly environments allow you to replicate your software release stages so you can manage releases through the entire lifecycle.
-Projects can contain multiple environments and each environment uses different server-side, client-side, and mobile SDK keys.
-As flags are changed to serve different variations, those variations only get served to applications connected to LaunchDarkly with the specified environment keys.

 Example of multiple environments within a LaunchDarkly project

-Example of a release pipeline in LaunchDarkly
+Here's an example of a release pipeline in LaunchDarkly:

-Example of a release pipeline in LaunchDarkly
+example of a release pipeline in LaunchDarkly

-2. Choose Your SDK
+2. Choose your SDK

 Now that we have our projects and environments ready to go, it’s time to connect our application to LaunchDarkly.
 LaunchDarkly supports over 25 different SDKs, meaning we can support whatever language you are programming in.
 Let’s walk through the steps for initializing a LaunchDarkly SDK.

-Get your SDK Keys
+Get your SDK keys

 As mentioned earlier, each LaunchDarkly environment has its own unique set of SDK keys.
 Let’s quickly walk through the different keys and how they are used:

-• Server-side - Backend, multi-user systems, like web servers.
+• Server-side: Backend, multi-user systems, like web servers.
 Intended for secure environments.

-• Client-side - Designed for single users (e.g. mobile devices, browser sessions, etc.) and edge use cases.
+• Client-side: Designed for single users (e.g. mobile devices, browser sessions, etc.) and edge use cases.
 Not expected to be used in as secure an environment as server-side SDKs.

-• Mobile SDK key - Similar to client-side, but also includes multi-environment support and handles the polling/streaming connection with LaunchDarkly slightly differently.
+• Mobile SDK key: Similar to client-side, but also includes multi-environment support and handles the polling/streaming connection with LaunchDarkly slightly differently.

 It’s important to choose the correct key for the SDK that you intend to use.
 Typically, problems with initializing the SDK or connecting to LaunchDarkly can be traced back to the wrong SDK key being used.
 To get these values you can choose one of two paths: